 1. Because the Pain Was Too Much

-One of the most common reasons for an ex to start a new relationship too soon is because the breakup pain was too much to handle.
+One of the most common reasons for an ex to start a rebound relationship after a bad breakup is because the breakup pain was too much to handle.
 Even if they broke up with you, they still suffer through the grief that one feels after losing someone special in their life.
 They made a logical (or emotional) decision to end things with you, but the mind and body still goes through the withdrawal symptoms that most people feel after a breakup.

 To most people, a new relationship feels like a logical solution to the breakup pain.
 They think that if they just replace you with someone else, the breakup pain will go away.
 Unfortunately, that’s not always the case.
 Sure, it distracts them and the euphoria that comes with the honeymoon phase of the new relationship can make them feel like everything is great.
 But it’s like putting a bandage on a broken bone.
 It might give you temporary relief, but it doesn’t always help you get over your ex.